UNINETTSigma2/documentation/faq/ssh.md

 Please note that the compression uses the CPU to compress-decompress all data sent over ssh and will actually have negative impact, slow down things on a fast network.

+[^1]: By default your X authority database is stored in the `~/.Xauthority`
+	file.
+This file contains records with authorization information used in connecting to the X server.